 - Search for material in WATSONLINE, the online catalog of the Museum’s libraries.

 - Explore the Digital Collections from The Metropolitan Museum of Art Libraries, a growing repository of digitized material.

 - Find information on works of art in the Museum by consulting the Collection, the Heilbrunn Timeline of Art History, and Museum collection and exhibition catalogs, many of which are available online at MetPublications or in the libraries’ Digital Collections.

 Children’s Reading Room

 Teachers may arrange to bring groups to the library by appointment.
-Contact firstname.lastname@example.org to inquire about arranging a visit to the library.
+Please contact the library in advance.

 Contact us: For more information, please call 212 570-3788, or email firstname.lastname@example.org.